Lucy-okoth/SUPER-THEARTER/README.md

 This is a front-end Movie  cloned with firebase for backend.
-It uses TMDB API for all the data and uses firebase authentication to give login functionality.
+It uses SportsDB API for all the data and uses firebase authentication to give login functionality.
 User data can be stored in React-front end and  firebase to save data.

 It also uses firestore (cloud storage) together with firebase to store  data.